Bosch vs. Kitchenaid Dishwashers: The Cleaning Crown

 • INCLUDED) will pay for factory-specified replacement parts and labor to correct defects in materials or workmanship that existed when this major appliance was purchased, or at its sole discretion, replace the product.
 In the event of product replacement, your appliance will be warranted for the remaining term of the original unit’s warranty period.

-In this round: Bosch offers more options for parts and replacement and a longer-term for warranties.
+In this round: Bosch offers more options for parts and replacement and longer-term warranties.

 Customer Satisfaction